The Rip: Vehicular crossings

-At present, there are no bridges or tunnels that allow for vehicular traffic to cross the bay.
+There are no bridges or tunnels that allow for vehicular traffic to cross the bay.
 Searoad Ferries operates a vehicular ferry service across the mouth of the bay between Queenscliff and Sorrento using two roll-on roll-off vessels.

 Various bridge and tunnel projects have been proposed to link the heads of Port Phillip Bay, but none, so far, have got beyond the proposal stage.
 In an opinion piece published in the Herald Sun in 2018, Peter Mitchell asserted that no project would be approved in the near future because homes would have to be compulsorily acquired on both sides of the crossing, and no politician would be "prepared to bite that bullet."

+In March 2023, the Mayor of Mornington Peninsula Steve Holland supported an idea for the bridge.

 Swim crossing

 Douglas Mew was the first person to swim across the Rip, on 13 June 1971.
 He completed the swim without a cage, in a time of 61 minutes.
-This achievement is commemorated by a plaque on the Point Lonsdale side of "The Rip".
+This achievement is commemorated by a plaque on the Point Lonsdale side of the Rip.
 The date of the first double crossing of the Rip is not recorded.
 A group of swimmers from the Brighton Icebergers did this double crossing.

-The first triple rip crossing occurred on 11 February 2017.
+The first triple Rip crossing occurred on 11 February 2017.
 Grant Cameron, Fran Johnson and Esther McDonald took 5 hours and 45 minutes (moving time) to complete the crossing.
 Flows at the heads (tides) had a significant effect on the swim that commenced at Point Lonsdale and ended on Point Nepean.

-Swimming across "The Rip" has often been frowned upon by authorities and considered reckless, but the body of water can now be swum safely under the guidance of The Rip Swim organisation.
+Swimming across the Rip has often been frowned upon by authorities and considered reckless, but the body of water can now be swum safely under the guidance of the Rip Swim organisation.
 This project began in 2014 and after 6 years, has taken 472 swimmers across safely.
 The total number of swimmers officially recorded now stands at 518 as there were several groups of swimmers (predominantly from the Brighton Icebergers) who made the crossing around the late 1990s and after the year 2000.

-There have been 2 races across "The Rip", organised by The Rip Swim organisation.
+There have been two races across the Rip, organised by the Rip Swim organisation.
 The first one was in 2015 and Sam Sheppard and Naantali Marshall were the winners.
-The next race, which took place in 2018 was the single biggest crossing of "The Rip" so far.
-On that day 142 swimmers crossed in what was a combination of racing and group swimming.
-The Rip Swim organisation now focusses their efforts on taking small groups across, each accompanied by a kayaker and boats to ensure their safety.
+The next race, which took place in 2018, was the single biggest crossing of the Rip so far.
+On that day, 142 swimmers crossed in what was a combination of racing and group swimming.
+The Rip Swim organisation now focuses their efforts on taking small groups across, each accompanied by a kayaker and boats to ensure their safety.